setiyadi-ben/Linux-Engineer-Applied-Practice/Java-Webapps-Simulation/Installing-ApacheTomcat_and_ApacheHTTP.md

 <b>C. Installation of Apache HTTP </b>

+<a href="https://github.com/setiyadi-ben/Linux-Engineer-Applied-Practice/blob/main/Java-Webapps-Simulation/terminal-command.md#03"><b>Commands are putting up here.
+If not loaded please refresh the browser.</b></a>

 <left>
 10. If you already practicing the Database Replication Simulation you should have installed that when installing phpmyadmin.
 If you just started from this simulation you can follow step by step below.
 <center>